nyeinchan17204/tryanothetway/README.md

-# Google Drive Uploader Telegram Bot
+# Google Drive Uploader Telegram Bots
 **A Telegram bot to upload files from Telegram or Direct links to Google Drive.**
 - Find it on Telegram as [Google Drive Uploader](https://t.me/uploadgdrivebot)